yacekmm/GitHubFacade/README.md

 # README #
 GitHubFacade Service aiming to retrieve user's repo summary.
-Service is based on a Spring Boot.
+Service is based on a Spring Boot, producing Uber-jar with Apache Tomcat embedded..

 ## Summary of set up ##
 Gradle is used as a build tool.
 Use gradle wrapper to make sure that build tool is consistent across environment

 ## Running the service ##

+### With gradle task ###
 Execute

 ```